ivopr/tamagui-expo/README.md

 - EAS (Expo Application Services) profiles already configured
 - Different icons for different app types (Dev Client, Beta and Production)

-## Before you run...
+## If you want to...
-1. Build the dev client with `eas build -p android --profile development`
+1. You can build your own dev client with `eas build -p android --profile development`
-1. If you're in WSL, use the `yarn wsl` command, else `yarn start` is your default choice.
-Don't forget to add `--dev-client` to it.
+1. Develop in WSL, use the `yarn wsl` command, else `yarn start` is your default choice.

 ## Troubleshooting
 ### I'm on WSL but my app doesn't connect